Have a read on below at some quick stats and facts on the Cincinnati Reds to get you started:

-The Cincinnati Reds did make the playoffs in the 2020 MLB season as they finished in third place in the National League Central with a 31-29 win-loss ratio which meant they played in the Wild Card game, but went down to Atlanta Braves.
+The Cincinnati Reds did not make the playoffs in the 2021 MLB season as they finished in third place in the National League Central with a 83-79 win-loss ratio.

 Will the Cincinnati Reds get the 1st pick in the MLB draft?

 The Cincinnati Reds received the 17th pick in the 2021 MLB draft.

 Cincinnati Reds fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the first pitch, location of the game, and the all-important MLB odds.

 Where did the Cincinnati Reds finish the season?

 The Cincinnati Reds finished the 2021 MLB season in third place in the National League Central.

 How many games did the Cincinnati Reds win?

 The Cincinnati Reds won 83 games during the 2021 MLB season.

 Still looking for more?
 Well, you are in luck!
 We have a detailed analysis of every team in the MLB.
 All you need to do is click on one of the team links below, and we take care of the rest for you: